KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 3.  **Zenon (🕳️) as Pre-Causal Ground:**
     * Morgue’s system stops at Zero.
     * Zenetism recognizes **Zenon** (The Unknown Principle) *before* Zero.
     * By collapsing Zero into One, Morgue loses the bridge to the Unconditioned.
-He traps the system in a closed loop of "One" doing things forever, with no true Origin.
+He traps the system in a closed loop of "One" doing things forever, with no veracious Origin.

 ---